Switzerland's Second Pillar

 People who are unemployed can qualify for certain benefits through the second pillar in the case of disability or death.

-According to the Federal Constitution, the basic aim of the first and second pillar systems is to enable people to sustain a substantial lifestyle after retiring or losing the steady source of income.
+According to the Federal Constitution, the basic aim of the first and second pillar systems is to enable people to sustain a good lifestyle after retiring or losing the steady source of income.

 The organisation of the pension funds use the contributions collected to invest, although this can be done in items that have been mandated by the government, and include shares, bonds, and property.